![]() ![]() |

 A 10uF capacitor was added to block any DC voltage on the mic input of

-the radio (there to power electret mic capsules) and is not used when a PC is connected.
-The pinouts for the
+the radio (there to power electret mic capsules) and is not used for

 ![]() Pinouts for PTT switch box to microphone.